-1 ı ı FY 2023 T Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 103 Administrative Hawaiitourismauthori ty.org \$100,000 \$75,000 ALL §201B-3 (a)(21) Ongoing design, support, maintenance, and hosting of the HTA's primary website.
-Anthology helped to create the HTA website, and provides ongoing maintenance and support.
-The team has been responsive when HTA's staff reached out for help and they met the expectations that were set forth in the contract.
-HTA's website did not experience any outages during 2020 and has handled the increased traffic throughout the COVID-19 pandemic.
-Currently, most people are visiting hawaiitourismauthority.org for COVID-related information along with research data.
-Our website has been a useful tool for many visitors and residents during the pandemic. covid-19-novel-coronavirus page traffic: - January 1 - December 31, 2020 (total of 4,396,302 views of which 3,760,452 views were unique). covid-19-updates page traffic: - January 1 - December 31, 2020 (total of 1,153,010 views of which 852,449 views were unique). - January 1 and October 24, 2021 (total of 1,682,212 views of which 1,223,749 were unique). research/monthly-visitor-statistics page traffic: - January 1 - December 31, 2019 (total of 17,789 views of which 14,535 views were unique).
+FY 2023 1 Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 103 Administrative Hawaiitourismauthori ty.org \$100,000 \$75,000 ALL §201B-3 (a)(21) YES Ongoing design, support, maintenance, and hosting of the HTA's primary website. which 3.760.452 views were unique).
 Using Google Analytics, we can gauge the traffic to our HTA website.
 Post-pandemic, we expect more website traffic driven to the community pages.
 With the reopen of our RFP, we've seen a total of 7,965 views.
 7,073 of which were unique between January 1 and October 25, 2021.
 The scope was reduced for 2021, and Anthology Marketing Group reduced their retainer fee from \$2,100/month to \$1,000/month for 2021.
 Monthly subscription fees remain the same for hosting (\$500/month), Swiftype (\$299/month), and Cloudflare (\$210/month).
 Additional requests beyond the scope will be charged on a per project basis.
 We intend to go out to bid on this once the current contract ends on 12/31/2021.
 Keith Regan 901 Administrative General and Administrative \$648,700 \$648,700 ALL §201B-2 §201B-11 YES Administrative support costs include: 1) \$58,000 Computer Programs/Software; 2) \$35,000 Telephone; 3) \$35,000 Rental of Copy Machines; 4) \$80,000 IT Consultant, related purchases and miscellaneous IT expenses; 5) \$315,000 Audit and Federal Support.
-Operated with efficiency.
-Volume attributed to Finance and/or Contracts team includes: 2020 Contracts/supplemental contracts executed or notifications: 411 2019 Contracts/supplemental contracts executed or notifications: 334 2020 Payments processed: 1884 2021 Payments processed: 950 Admin team will continue to support all programs throughout HTA in their execution, through processing of contract and non-contract encumbrances, processing payments, reporting financial information, working with the Department of the Attorney General, providing guidance to staff, federal compliance.
+2020 Contracts/supplemental contracts executed or notifications: 411 2019 Contracts/supplemental contracts executed or notifications: 334 Admin team will continue to support all programs throughout HTA in their execution, through processing of contract and non-contract encumbrances, processing payments, reporting financial information, working with the Department of the Attorney General, providing guidance to staff, federal compliance.
 Functions also include monitoring and responding to draft legislation, supporting the HTA Board and leadership, supporting and responding to preparation of information and requests from external parties that include legislative matters and State departments.
 FY23 procurements through Small Purchase and RFP.
+Expenditures based on historical spend in this BLI.
 Keith Regan 930 Administrative State Employee Salaries - Admin \$1,451,993 \$0 ALL §201B-2 §201B-11 N/A Salaries and wages.
-N/A , , , Salaries for programl staff are included in the Payroll area in FY23.
-N/A 998 Administrative Travel - Admin \$50,411 §201B-2 §201B-11 YES Funding to support possible travel during the fiscal year by members of the administrative team.
-Due to the COVID-19 pandemic, staff did not travel during fiscal year 2021Number of trips by admin staff during fiscal 2020: 32 Travel by admin team, including CEO, to support program efforts and meet with stakeholders.
-Travel budget increased due to anticipated increase in travel.
-In the prior year, travel budget was decreased due to Keith Regan Subtotal Administrative \$2,851,104 \$1,143,700 Expenditures based on historical spend in this BLI.
-Includes: 915 Governance and Organization-Wide Organization-Wide \$230,000 \$250,583 ALL §201B-2 YES Costs include: 1) \$150,583 Legal & Audit; 2) \$100,000 Support Contracts (Support in developing RFPs/Contracts) N/A Support of Board governance and oversight. this BLI.
+N/A Efficiently and effectively executing on programs.
+Salaries for programl staff are included in the Payroll area in FY23.
+N/A Administrative Travel - Admin \$50,411 §201B-11 §201B-2 §201B-11 YES Funding to support possible travel during the fiscal year by members of the administrative team.
+Due to the COVID-19 pandemic, staff did not travel during fiscal year 2021. -Number of trips by admin staff during fiscal 2020: 32 Travel by admin team, including CEO, to Travel budget increased due to anticipated increase in travel.
+In the prior year, travel budget was decreased due to Keith Regan Subtotal 915 Administrative Governance and Organization-Wide Organization-Wide \$2,851,104 \$230,000 §201B-2 YES Costs include: 1) \$150,583 Legal & Audit; 2) \$100,000 Support Contracts (Support in developing RFPs/Contracts) N/Δ Support of Board governance and oversight.
+Expenditures based on historical spend in this BLI.
 Includes: -Office of the Auditor contract will increase to approximately \$130,000 beginning FY 2023, for the annual financial and federal compliance audit.
-Keith Regan / Marc Togashi
+Keith Regan / Marc